totara/totara-docker-dev/README.md

 ### Run

-If you are using **docker-sync**, the first time you run the following commands it does a one-time sync of the project which can take a while subsequent starts are fast.
+If you are using **docker-sync**, the first time you run the following commands it does a one-time sync of the project which can take a while, subsequent starts are fast.

 The tup and tdown commands take care of starting and shutting down docker-sync as well.